Cosmetic Dental Services in Philadelphia, PA

 All deme crowns are created via the advanced system, CEREC, a system for the fabrication of all ceramic dental restorations-in one office visit (click here to learn more about CEREC).
 A crown–a covering that encases the entire tooth surface, giving it the appearance of its original shape, size, and color–protects and strengthens tooth structure if it cannot be restored with fillings or other types of restorations, whether due to fractured teeth or fillings, root canal, or tooth decay.
 Sometimes, if there is enough healthy tooth structure left, your deme dentist will suggest a partial crown, also known as a porcelain onlay.

 Crown procedures involve taking several highly accurate molds (or impressions) that will be used to create your custom crown.
 A mold will also be used to create a temporary crown which will stay on your tooth for approximately two weeks until your new crown is fabricated by a dental laboratory.
-Your deme dentist will first, however, remove any decay and shaping the surface to properly fit the crown, after which the crown will be fitted properly.

 Porcelain Fixed Bridge